- Home

 What we do

-We will carry out an assessment usually at the beginning when we first meet a young person.
-The assessment helps us understand what has led to the young person getting into trouble, committing crimes, and the risk they pose to themselves or others.
+We will carry out an assessment usually at the beginning when we first meet a child or young person.
+The assessment helps us understand what has led to them getting into trouble, committing crimes, and the risk they pose to themselves or others.

 What happens when a young person gets into trouble?

-When a young person gets into trouble they can be responded to in different ways.
-This decision will be made by the police and courts but will depend on the nature of the offence and the young person’s understanding of their behaviour.
+When a child or young person gets into trouble they can be responded to in different ways.
+This decision will be made by the police and courts but will depend on the nature of the offence and the child/young person’s understanding of their behaviour.

-The following is a list of some outcomes that could happen after a young person commits an offence.
+The following is a list of some outcomes that could happen after a child or young person commits an offence.

 If a young person commits their first or second minor offence, and has not been to court before, the police may consider giving them a Community Resolution, and young people may be given the opportunity to work with the Youth Justice Service.